upward

 en

-smm brief: what to ask and how to format + template
+smm brief: how to create it effectively and what to include + template

 Want to feel like a scriptwriter for "Santa Barbara" who answers the questions of a viewer who started watching from episode 678912?
 Just skip the step of creating a brief when working with a client.
 And then you will definitely find yourself in a situation like this: